basho/basho_docs/content/riak/kv/2.0.7/developing/data-types/maps.md

 ```
 location that contains our map.

-The syntax for creating a Riak map is analogous to the
+The syntax for creating a map is analogous to the
 syntax for creating other data types:

 ```java